 By the time the 1980s rolled around, companies started introducing digital signal processors (DSPs) into their hearing aid designs.
 The form factor shrank substantially and the proliferation of channels and bands allowed for vastly more granular sound filtering and amplification.
 DSPs are the cornerstone of today’s hearing aids, making up the vast majority of sales in the US.

 The future of the hearing aid timeline looks bright and fascinating: the introduction of wireless technology and Bluetooth will allow users to link up with technology in their surroundings (cellphones, HiFi, TVs, etc.).
-Some ultra modern designs today allow a pair of hearing aids to communicate wirelessly with each other (left and right ear), providing ever more precise sounds.
-Users will hopefully also be able to control and fine tune their hearing aids themselves.
-Advancement in genetics and medicine might one day even correct nerve damage and thus alleviate hearing loss altogether.
+Some ultra-modern designs today allow a pair of hearing aids to communicate wirelessly with each other (left and right ear), providing ever more precise sounds.
+Users will hopefully be able to control and fine-tune their hearing aids themselves.
+Advancement in genetics and medicine might one day even correct nerve damage and thus alleviate hearing loss completely.

 Very importantly, hearing technology will hopefully also become more accessible and affordable as we progress in the hearing aid timeline… a mission that we at Audicus Hearing Aids are particularly interested in.
 As of today, virtually all hearing aids are produced with digital microchips and microprocessors.
 This technology, as used in all Audicus products, means hearing aids are of the smallest, sleekest, most powerful design ever… a result of two millennia of ingenuity!